 Lemon Chicken Piccata is such a popular main dish and it’s easy to see why.
 The flavors are so bright and fresh with a beautiful presentation that makes it company-worthy.
 Best of all, it’s incredibly easy and almost fool-proof, even the most novice home cook can turn out a palatable version.
-But this version is more than just palatable.
+But this version from America’s Test Kitchen is more than just palatable.
 It’s simply delicious.

 The headliners in this recipe are fresh lemons with their juices, creamy butter, briny nonpareil (small) capers and a touch of garlic.

 Starting with fresh lemon slices, these should be sliced very thin so they can quickly become softened when cooking because you’ll want to eat them, skin and all.

 Tiny capers; what a peculiarity these squeeky little poppers are… capers are unopened flower buds from a Mediterranean shrub and they have a clean, almost pickle-y flavor that works well in so many Italian dishes.
 “Nonpareils” as you’ll see them labeled most often, just means they are the smallest version of buds.
 Larger capers are called grusas.
 These are twice the size and are a little too powerful in this recipe.

 How to prepare chicken breasts for Chicken Picatta-